7RU7H/Archive/Windows/Windows-Concepts/Windows-Processes.md

 reference:https://andreafortuna.org/2017/06/15/standard-windows-processes-a-brief-reference/

-WINDOWS 7 WINDOWS 10 is at the bottom as to changes dle and System
+WINDOWS 7 WINDOWS 10 is at the bottom as to changes idle and System

     Created by ntoskrnl.exe via the process manager function, which creates and terminates processes and threads.
     No visible parent processes